 It’s easy to do extravagant things on Christmas — that’s what all the commercials and TV shows tell us to do.

-As I already mentioned, I love all parts of this season, including the decorations and treats and gifts.
-However, trying to simplify can help both you and your children focus on having a Christ-centered Christmas.
+As I already mentioned, I love all parts of this season, including the decorations, treats, and gifts.
+However, trying to simplify can help you and your children focus on having a Christ-centered Christmas.

 14. Talk about Christ with Others

-This is something I definitely can be better about.
-I know everyone has different beliefs, but if you are ever curious about what I believe, feel free to send me an email, or visit Come Unto Christ.
+I can definitely improve on this.
+I know everyone has different beliefs, but if you are ever curious about what I believe, feel free to send me an email or visit Come Unto Christ.

 Quotes about Christ During Christmas